Common Redpolls Photo: Stéphane Giguère, Québec

 You can join Project FeederWatch in Canada by making a donation of any amount to Birds Canada – which also makes you a Birds Canada member.
 To donate and sign up, please visit birdscanada.org/feederwatch, call 1-888-448-2473, or email pfw AT birdscanada.org.
 In the United States, visit Feederwatch.org/join-or-renew/.
 The 2021-22 Project FeederWatch season runs from 13 November 2021 to 30 April 2022.

 Project FeederWatch has a FeederWatch mobile app available in both the Apple Store and Google Play.
 Participants have the option to use the app to keep track of counts, note snow depth and effort, and submit counts directly to our database.

-Project FeederWatch is supported in Canada by our national sponsor Armstrong Bird Food and by Wild Birds Unlimited, and our thousands of amazing participants.
+Project FeederWatch is made possible in Canada thanks to our sponsors Armstrong Bird Food and Wild Birds Unlimited, and our thousands of amazing participants.